The 3-piece avalanche rescue kit is a must-have for backcountry adventures. Get this and you'll be safe and secure!

 The three sacred treasures you need in the backcountry

-occur at any time in snowy mountains.
-These three sacred treasures are essential not only for protecting your own life, but also for rescuing your companions who have ventured into the mountains with you.
-If you want to enjoy backcountry skiing safely, you should definitely purchase these essential items!
-However, for BC beginners who have never used one before, choosing from the many products available can be a bit overwhelming.
-But there's something perfect for BC beginners.
+In the snowy mountains, you never know when an avalanche might occur.
+The three sacred treasures are essential not only for protecting your own life but also for helping your companions who are in the mountains with you.
+If you want to enjoy backcountry skiing safely and are thinking of buying these essential items, then for BC beginners who have never used them before, it can be a little difficult to know what to choose from the many products available.
+There is something that is perfect for such BC beginners.

 This is a three-piece set consisting of a beacon, probe, and shovel, which is sold by various mountaineering manufacturers